You won’t believe the flavor in these Mexican sweet potatoes, topped with black bean salsa and creamy cilantro sauce!

 - Defrost the frozen corn.

-- Make the Creamy Cilantro Sauce.
+- Make the Creamy Cilantro Sauce (or Creamy Cilantro Dressing).
 Save out a few cilantro leaves and chop the cilantro for a garnish.

 - To serve, top the roasted sweet potatoes with Black Bean Pico de Gallo, corn kernels, cilantro, and dollops of Creamy Cilantro Sauce.